multiscale-cosim/common-utils/python/configuration_manager/README.md

 It provides with the basic functionalities including the directory management, log management, XML configurations parsing, conversion of XML element tree into Python dictionary object.
-The features it provides include:
+The features it provides include, a centralized management of

-* a centralized management of directories,
+* XML parsing and manipulation,
-* XML parsing and manipulation, and
+* setting up directories, and
 * a uniform format for the log settings.

 ## Basic Description